One-time income and expenses

 |April||USD 1.000||USD 950|

-If you now edit the corresponding group in the budget view below the pie chart, you will see all the multiple budgets assigned to this group below the optional information.
+If you now edit the corresponding category in the budget view below the pie chart, you will see all the multiple budgets assigned to this category below the optional information.
 You can click on each of these budgets individually and edit or delete them.
 The periods of the budgets can also be different.
 Only the assigned account and the value for “Pass On” must be the same for all individual budgets.

 With the import function you can import external data into MoneyStats.
 It is important that the data in a text file (e.g. a CSV file) is separated from one another by unique separators and that the text contains basic information such as date, amount and title.
 However, since a CSV file is not a standardized format, MoneyStats tries to recognize the structure of the CSV file automatically.
 If the structure is not recognized automatically, additional settings may be necessary.